 This is a confidential consultation.
 The regional council body may not tell anyone that a consultation has taken place, or reveal any of the matters discussed in the consultation.
-The only exceptions are other vulnerable individuals.
-These requirements override the confidentiality of any consultation under section I.2.5.1.
+The only exceptions are

 - a) if the person consulting the regional council body gives permission to share this information; or - b) if the regional council body has reasonable concern that the health or safety of any person is at risk.
 In that case, the regional council body must report the matter to the regional council and, if the health or safety of the ministry personnel is at risk, to the Office of Vocation also.